One food many ketogenic dieters commonly ask about is cottage cheese.

 Some experts believe it's a great source of healthy fats that can boost your body's fat-burning abilities.
 Whereas other keto-ers avoid it like the plague.

-If you've been wondering whether or not cottage cheese is keto-approved, then this article is for you.
+If you've ever asked the question “is cottage cheese keto friendly?”, then this article is for you.